qiniu/formstate-x/dumi/docs/guide/validation/index.md

     return data.valid ? undefined : data.message
 } catch (e) {
     // If some exception (such as network error) occurs, this `catch` prevents formstate-x to throw.
-    // The return value, instead, tells formstate-x to treat the value as invalid (with message "Validate failed") return 'Validate failed'
+    // The return value, instead, tells formstate-x to treat the value invalid (with message "Validate failed") return 'Validate failed'
   }
 }